On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

 from where we conclude

 where we replace $e_m$ by $e_{ph}$, $\lambda$ being the de-Broglie wavelength.

-According to Eq.(14), the single photon field $e_{ph}$ should not be assumed as a mean value for an oscillating classical (vectorial) field, and so now we shall preserve it in order to be interpreted as a {\it quantum electric field}, i.e., a {\it microscopic scalar field} of one single photon.
-Thus, let us also call $e_{ph}$ a {\it scalar electric field} to represent the corpuscular (or quantum-mechanical) aspect of the field of one single photon.
-So, the quantity $e_{ph}$ is taken just as the magnitude (scalar) of its mean electric field ($e_m$), being simply $e_m=e_{ph}$.
+According to Eq.(5), the single photon field $e_{ph}$ should not be assumed as a mean value for an oscillating classical (vectorial) field, and so now we shall preserve it in order to be interpreted as a {\it quantum electric field}, i.e., a {\it microscopic scalar field} of one single photon.
+Thus, let us also call $e_{ph}$ a {\it scalar electric field} for representing the corpuscular (or quantum-mechanical) aspect of the field normalized for one single photon.
+So, the quantity $e_{ph}$ is taken just as the magnitude of its mean electric field ($e_m$), being simply $e_m=e_{ph}$.